duracelltomi/gtm4wp/readme.txt

 = 1.13 =

+WARNING!
+If you are using the geo or weather options of this plugin, make sure your hosting is using PHP 7.0 or newer!

 * Added: Google Business Vertical option to populate Google Ads dynamic remarketing
 * Added: Make automatic cookie blocking mode of Cookiebot to work with your Google Tag Manager container (new option in the Integration tab)
 * Fixed: prices rounded to 2 decimals in the data layer (WooCommerce integration)
+* Updated: WhichBrowser v2.1.1 (requires PHP 7.0 or newer)

 = 1.12.3 =